alexeygrigorev/data-science-interviews/theory.md

 **Can we use L2 regularization for feature selection? ‍⭐️**

-No, Because L2 regularization doesnot make the weights zero but only makes them very very small.
-L2 regularization can be used to solve multicollinearity since it stablizes the model.
+No, Because L2 regularization does not make the weights zero but only makes them very very small.
+L2 regularization can be used to solve multicollinearity since it stabilizes the model.

 <br/>